NiekGevers/fud_payload-generator/README.md

 ## About the script

-this script basically takes the payloads from the payloads folders and change certain like the lhost and lport to make things easier
+This script basically takes the payloads from the payloads folders and changes certain things like the lhost and lport to make things easier.